-Treatment with blinatumomab (Blincyto) led to a median overall survival (OS) of 7.7 months versus 4 months with standard chemotherapy in patients with Philadelphia chromosome–negative (Ph-) relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL), according to results from the phase III TOWER study published in The New England Journal of Medicine
+Treatment with blinatumomab (Blincyto) led to a median overall survival (OS) of 7.7 months versus 4 months with standard chemotherapy in patients with Philadelphia chromosome–negative (Ph-) relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL), according to results from the phase III TOWER study published in

 The open-label phase III TOWER trial randomized 405 patients in a 2:1 ratio to blinatumomab (n = 271) or investigator’s choice of 1 of 4 standard chemotherapy regimens (n = 134).
 The median patient age was 37 years in both arms.
 Other baseline characteristics were also well balanced in the blinatumomab versus the standard chemotherapy arm, including median bone marrow blasts (80% vs 79%), prior salvage therapy (56% vs 52%), and prior allogeneic stem cell transplant (alloSCT; 35% vs 34%).